water fasting: the benefits of a 5 days fast are real

 Do you eat the same things at the same time as all the people around you?
 Have you ever stopped to think that you, and your unique biochemistry and needs, might be different?

-When is the last time you actually missed a meal?
+When was the last time you actually missed a meal?

 This last question really hit me.
 I’ve noticed that people can’t miss a single meal without thinking they are “starving” or “super hungry” It completely throws a wrench in people’s day.